 The reflected power will be V2 / Zo = (-0.333 x -0.333) / 50 = 0.002222 Watts

-The forward power splits at the T junction and as the two cable impedances are equal (50 Ohms), half of the power will go into the stub and the other half will go on to the 50 Ohm load.
+The forward power splits at the T junction and as the two cable have an impedance of (50 Ohms), half of the power will go into the stub and the other half will go on to the 50 Ohm load.

 (0.02 - 0.002222) / 2 = 0.008888 Watts